✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 In Review:

-• The Key Points to This Process Are:
+The Key Points to This Process Are:

-• Set up the Payroll Item Properly
+• Set up the Payroll Item properly with the correct accounts and limits.

 I hope this explained a more streamlined process to follow tracking this for S-Corps.
+If you need help configuration audits or settings config help, please don’t hesitate to contact us.